There may be a shortage of shower water, but there's no paucity of ways to get wet…

 Ever stood on the edge of the Sea Point Promenade and gazed out towards the vast ocean, wondering what it would be like to just sail away into the horizon?
 Well, you can do exactly that…

-Kaskazi Kayaks and Adventures offers two-hour guided tours of the Atlantic Seaboard coastline that depart from Three Anchor Bay beach and venture along the coastline towards the V&A Waterfront (or Clifton Beach) – depending on the weather and your preference.
+The two-hour guided tours of the Atlantic Seaboard coastline depart from Three Anchor Bay beach and venture along the coastline towards the V&A Waterfront (or Clifton Beach) – depending on the weather and your preference.

-Kayak Cape Town in Simon’s Town offers kayak tours of the resident penguin colony at Boulder’s Beach, granting you the opportunity to get up close and personal with these wonderful aquatic birds.
+On the Simon’s Town side, kayak alongside the resident penguin colony at Boulder’s Beach, granting you the opportunity to get up close and personal with these wonderful aquatic birds.

-Where to find it Kaskazi Kayaks and Adventures (Sea Point): 179 Beach Road, Mouille Point, Cape Town
+Where to find it Sea Point kayak: 179 Beach Road, Mouille Point, Cape Town

-Kayak Cape Town (Simon’s Town): Simon’s Town Waterfront, Wharf Street
+Simon’s Town kayak: Simon’s Town Waterfront, Wharf Street

 The wrecks that lie strewn across the shores and seabed of the “Cape of Storms” tell a storied history of war, exploration and industry.
 Into the Blue Scuba Diving Centre offers guided tours, with the aid of experienced dive instructors, allowing you to plunge into history as you explore such famous wrecks as SS Maori (a British cargo steamship that sank in 1909), SS Clan Stewart (a British steamer vessel blown to shore by a southeaster in 1914), and the Antipolis (sank in July 1977).